Skip Sub Menu

 What are the housing arrangements?

-Drake provides each student with his/her own studio apartment located close to public transportation.
+Drake provides each student with their own studio apartment located close to public transportation.

-The apartment includes a bathroom with a shower; a kitchenette with a two-burner stove, small refrigerator, microwave, sink, dishes, and flatware; a day-bed with trundle; television with CNN and an English sports channel; and a desk.
+The apartment includes a bathroom with a shower; a kitchenette with a two-burner stove, small refrigerator, microwave, sink, dishes, and flatware; a bed; a television; and a desk.
 Internet access is available.

 Where/what will I eat?